AkBKukU/mkw_map/README.md

  - **/web/style.css** : The styling for all web elements
  - **/web/data.js** : The map marker data

-Image files for the map markers are found uner `/markers`.
+Image files for the map markers are found under `/markers`.
 The keys used for the map markers must match the sub-directory names.

 ## Project History